mapbender/mapbender-documentation/en/development/controllers.rst

 Controllers
 #############

-This pages gives an quick overview of the controllers used in an Mapbender application.
+This pages gives a quick overview of the controllers used in a Mapbender application.

 The Front Controller - Using Routes
 ***********************************